AnnaFrick/lab2-module/test-markdowns/v2/test-cases.md

 **Expected Outcome:**

 The functions should return:
-- The top 5 characters from the text.
+- The top 5 characters, as an object with character as key and amount of apperances as value, from the text.
-- The top 5 vowels from the text.
+- The top 5 vowels, as an object with vowel as key and amount of apperances as value, from the text.
-- The top 5 consonants from the text.
+- The top 5 consonants, as an object with consonant as key and amount of apperances as value, from the text.
-- The top 5 other characters from the text.
+- The top 5 other characters, as an object with other character as key and amount of apperances as value, from the text.

 **Test Steps:**